joyadauche/vpc-design/README.md

 ### The Number of AZs the VPC will use
 Let's start with 3 Avalaibity Zones and add a buffer to make it 4 i.e AZ-A, AZ-B, AZ-C and AZ-D. Keep in mind that the number of AZs in each Region varies and the typical number of AZs in a Region is 3.
 So, we would need to split the VPC into *4 smaller Networks (subnets)*. <br/>
-There is also a concept of Tiers within a VPC.
-An application can be logically divided in to Tiers like web tier, application tier, database tier, etc. A Service will belong to a Tier, each Tier will be in its own Subnet in each AZ.
-So, a Service will be in deployed in a Tier across Multiple AZs to achieve High Availability.
+There is also a concept of **Tiers** within a VPC.
+An application can be logically divided in to Tiers like web tier, application tier, database tier, etc. A Service will belong to a Tier, each Tier will be in its own **Subnet** in each AZ.
+So, a Service will be in deployed in a Tier, within a Subnet, across Multiple AZs to achieve High Availability.
 <br/>

 ### The Number of Tiers in a VPC